protofy/erl_graylog_sender/README.md

 You can have a maximum of one singleton sender and several named and/or unnamed senders.

-For further information about the available options see the erl_graylog_sender module.
+For further information about the available options see the graylog_sender module.

 ## Dependencies
 - protofy_common: Protofy common modules and macros